opencv/opencv/doc/tutorials/introduction/test_writing/accuracy_test_writing.markdown

 # {#tutorial_accuracy_test_writing}

+`This testing framework is based on Google Tests`

 There are two major types of C++ tests: *accuracy/regression* tests and *performance* tests.
 Each module can have two test binaries: `opencv_test_<MODULE_NAME>` and `opencv_perf_<MODULE_NAME>`, and two tests folders: `<opencv(_contrib)/modules/<MODULE_NAME>/test>` and `<opencv(_contrib)/modules/<MODULE_NAME>/perf>`.
 These applications can be built for every supported platform (Win/Lin/Mac/Android).

 ## ACCURACY TESTS